Tom-M-Git/htmltb-csv_py/README.md

 It's a portable standalone app.
 Download from the Releases and run the executable.

 ## Usage
 It will open a dialog for paths of a file containing a HTML `<table>` element, and an output destination.
+Select paths.
 Click `Convert`.
 <br/>
-For prevent any unexpected behavior, make sure to only have a `<table>` element in the input.
+To prevent any unexpected behavior, make sure to only have a `<table>` element in the input.

 ## Additional Info
 - LICENSE: MIT